 Please note that this table does not provide a comprehensive or prescriptive selection of performance indicators, study populations, or study designs.
-It shows possible options of these clinical evidence concepts.
+It shows possible options of the clinical evidence concepts.
 It is the manufacturer's sole responsibility to define an appropriate clinical evidence concept.
-Furthermore, the demonstration of clinical utility is not a requirement according to 2017/746/EU.
-For the CDx Intended Use of Therapy Stratification or Therapy Selection, a clinical outcome study may be involved defining the clinical performance of the CDx in terms of the corresponding therapeutic.
+Furthermore, the demonstration of clinical utility is not a requirement according to (EU) 2017/746.
+For the CDx Intended Use of Therapy Stratification or Therapy Selection, a clinical outcome study may be involved in defining the clinical performance of the CDx in terms of the corresponding therapeutic.

-8) Where should the manufacturer document the cut-offs/medical decision points?
+9) Where should the manufacturer document the cut-offs/medical decision points?

-As mentioned in the Q&A on Analytical vs Clinical Performance, IVDR mentions cut-off under analytical performance.
-Therefore, cut-offs should be documented in the analytical performance report, unless justified.
+As discussed in the earlier chapters, IVDR mentions cut-offs under analytical performance.
+Therefore, cutoffs should be documented in the analytical performance report, unless justified.
 The selection of a cut-off of a CDx device may require a) clinical (or surrogate) outcome data arising from prospective or retrospective trial data involving the therapeutic to be stratified or a comparator CDx device in case of a follow-on CDx.

-9) What is the Clinical Benefit of a CDx device?
+10) What is the Clinical Benefit of a CDx device?

 For the vast majority of (standalone) IVD devices, the clinical benefit focuses on the 'accurate medical information' output of an IVD device, in context of the Intended Purpose/Use as defined by the manufacturer and in conjunction with other medical information (see Q&A on Intended Purpose/Use).
-In contrast to standalone IVD devices, the clinical benefit and the corresponding clinical evidence of CDx IVD devices include the potential benefits as a result of treatment with the corresponding therapeutic product (i.e. clinical outcome; see also Figure 9.3 below).
+In contrast to standalone IVD devices, the clinical benefit and the corresponding clinical evidence of CDx IVD devices include the potential benefits as a result of treatment with the corresponding therapeutic product (i.e. clinical outcome; see also Figure 8 below).

 Accordingly, recital (11) states "Companion diagnostics are essential for defining patients' eligibility for specific treatment with a medicinal product through the quantitative or qualitative determination of specific markers identifying subjects at a higher risk of developing an adverse reaction to the medicinal product in question or identifying patients in the population for whom the therapeutic product has been adequately studied and found safe and effective.
-Such biomarker or biomarkers can be present in healthy subjects and/or in patients."
+Such biomarker(s) can be present in healthy subjects and/or in patients."